KhronosGroup/Vulkan-ValidationLayers/docs/fine_grained_locking.md

 ## State Objects

 All Vulkan handles except `VkDevice` and `VkInstance` have a state object storing information needed for validation.
-State objects all inherit from the `BASE_NODE` class, and contain a combination of information determined at object creation time and information that changes based on how the object is used in other Vulkan API calls.
+State objects all inherit from the `vvl::StateObject` class, and contain a combination of information determined at object creation time and information that changes based on how the object is used in other Vulkan API calls.

 ### Instance and Device object maps